TIBCOSoftware/snappydata/docs/kubernetes.md

 `kubectl get svc --namespace=snappy`</br>
 The output displays the external IP address  of the *snappydata-locator-public* service and the port number for external connections as shown in the following image:![Snappy-Leader-Service](./Images/services_Locator_Public.png)

-2. Use the external IP address and port of the **snappydata-locator-public** services to connect to SnappyData system using JDBC connections.
+2. Use the external IP address and port of the **snappydata-locator-public** services to connect to SnappyData cluster using JDBC connections.
 For example, based on the above output, the JDBC URL to be used will be [jdbc:snappydata://104.198.47.162:1527/]()

 You can refer to [SnappyData documentation](http://snappydatainc.github.io/snappydata/howto/connect_using_jdbc_driver/) for an example of JDBC program and for instructions on how to obtain JDBC driver using Maven/SBT co-ordinates.